eddiecastro/GP/README.md

 Answer:
 * The codebase for this task can be found here: https://github.com/vgpprasad91/MLEng_Exercise/blob/b3c08edd0e1eb888eeb8419754c0fd8c0178bbad/exercise/model.py#L197
+* The test functionalities for the
-* The test functionalities can be found here: https://github.com/vgpprasad91/MLEng_Exercise/blob/master/exercise/tests/mlruns_tests.py
+* The test functionalities for the persisted vs hydrated model can be found here: https://github.com/vgpprasad91/MLEng_Exercise/blob/master/exercise/tests/mlruns_tests.py